Football in Saint Kitts and Nevis

 The sport of association football in the country of Saint Kitts and Nevis is run by the St. Kitts and Nevis Football Association.
 The association administers the national football team, as well as the SKNFA Super League and the N1 League (inactive since 2010).
-It is the most popular sport in the country.
+Association football is the most popular sport in the country after cricket.
 The national team has had limited international success.